-Manchester Metropolitan University is the largest campus-based undergraduate university in the UK with a total student population of more than 37,000.
-Our claim is to be the University for World Class professionals with an emphasis on vocational education and employability.
+Manchester Metropolitan University is one of the largest campus-based universities in the UK with a total student population of over 36,000.
+Our claim is to be the University for world-class professionals with an emphasis on vocational education and employability.

-Our roots in higher education date back to 1824, and we’re committed to a strong future through a £350million investment in our buildings and facilities.
-We have a combination of the traditional and the contemporary that sets the University apart and gives us our distinct character.
-Manchester Metropolitan University is part of the largest higher education campus in the UK and one of the most extensive education centres in Europe.
+Our roots in higher education date back to 1824, and we are committed to a strong future through a £350million investment in our buildings and facilities.

 The University was initially developed as a centre of Technology, Art and Design from Manchester Mechanics’ Institution (1824) and Manchester School of Design (1838).
 Later Schools of Commerce (founded 1889), Education (f.
 1878) and Domestic Science (f.
 1880) were added along with colleges at Didsbury, Crewe, Alsager and the former Domestic and Trades College (f.
 1911), latterly Hollings College.
 The painter L. S. Lowry attended the art school in the years after the First World War where he was taught by the noted impressionist Adolphe Valette.

-The central All Saints campus is situated close to Manchester’s city centre.
-There are four further campus locations, three which are in south of the city and a campus in Cheshire, 36 miles (58 km) from Manchester:
+The central Manchester campus is situated close to Manchester’s city centre and we have a second campus in Cheshire, 35 miles (56 km) from Manchester.

-The University is arranged into eight faculties, each providing specialist learning, teaching and research hubs for students at undergraduate, postgraduate and professional development.
+The University is arranged into six faculties, each providing specialist learning, teaching and research hubs for students at undergraduate, postgraduate and professional development.

-Regular news on the University and our activities is available via ManMetLife, our staff news website.
+For regular news on the University visit our staff news website, ManMetLife.

 Over 8,00 jobs advertised to students and graduates in 2014/2015.